This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 1 Dialogue

-In the movie this is one of the mounted soldiers who participate in the attack on Jerusalem.
-Their ferocity is described in 2 Chronicles 36:17-20.
+These are the mounted soldiers who participate in the attack on Jerusalem.

 VISITING OFFICIAL